UmairZafar-5/ClassyAds-Web-Project/README.md

 # ClassyAds Web Project:
 This is a Emarketing Web Project base on OLX implemented in ASP.NET.
-In this websie user can post ads and can view others ads.
+In this website user can post ads and can view others ads.

 # Features:
 - User can create an account.